1.3.0 Material accounting policies

 1.9.0 Employee benefits

-1.9.1 Retirement benefit costs and termination benefits:
+1.9.1 Retirement benefit costs and termination benefits

-The cost of providing benefits under defined benefit plans (such as gratuity, leave encashment, postretirement medical benefits, defined benefit pension, Social security schemes etc) are determined separately for each plan using the projected unit credit method, with actuarial valuations being carried out half-yearly and annually.
+The cost of providing benefits under defined benefit plans (such as provident fund, gratuity, leave encashment, post-retirement medical benefits, defined benefit pension, Social security schemes etc) are determined separately for each plan using the projected unit credit method, with actuarial valuations being carried out half-yearly and annually.
 This attributes the increase in present value of the defined benefit obligation resulting from employee service in the current period to determine current service cost.
 The current service cost as stated above and past service costs, resulting from a plan amendment are recognized in the statement of profit and loss under 'employee benefits expense'.

 Net interest which is recognized in the statement of profit and loss under 'employee benefits expense' represents the net change in present value of plan obligations and the value of plan assets resulting from the passage of time, and is determined by applying the discount rate to the present value of the benefit obligation and to the fair value of plan assets at the beginning of the year, taking into account expected changes in the obligation or plan assets during the year.